cdmackinnon/PenneysGameSimulator/README.md

   - _Note: Seeds are persistent and generated decks and random states will be stored across runtimes for deterministic behavior._

 - For plotting results:
-  - Seed (integer): A number for which generated decks to use (must be consistent with one used in deck generation).
+  - Seed (integer): A number for which seed to visualize (must be consistent with one used in deck generation).
+  - _Only a single seed is visualized at a time_

 **Seed 0 contains 1M precomputed decks for which a heatmap can be instantly generated.
 Choose option 2 and input seed 0 to view this.**